teleporthq/teleport-documentation/component-generators/README.md

 For example, a static text content needs to be wrapped into a `<span>` in react or vue, but for react native we need a `<Text>` tag.

-In a similar way, a link between two pages the application is defined by a NextLink, a RouterLink, or simple `<a>` depending on the implementaion of the target generators.
+In a similar way, a link between two pages the application is defined by a NextLink, a RouterLink, or a standard anchor tag `<a>`, depending on the implementaion of the target generators.

 One of the first steps we need to supply to a generator is a way of mapping generic nodes to specific implmenetation dependend ones.